Sherwood Anderson: Business, marriage and family

 Part of Anderson's job in those early years of his career was making trips to solicit potential clients.
 On one of these trips around May 1903 he stopped in the home of a friend from Clyde, Jane "Jennie" Bemis, then living in Toledo, Ohio.
 It was there that he met Cornelia Pratt Lane (1877–1967), the daughter of wealthy Ohio businessman Robert Lane.
 The two were married a year later, on the 16th of May, in Lucas, Ohio.
 They would go on to have three children—Robert Lane (1907–1951), John Sherwood (1908–1995), and Marion (aka Mimi, 1911–1996).
 After a short honeymoon, the couple moved into an apartment on the south side of Chicago.
 For two additional years, Anderson worked for Long-Critchfield until an opportunity came along from one of the accounts he managed and so on Labor Day 1906, Sherwood Anderson left Chicago for Cleveland to become president of United Factories Company, a mail-order firm selling various items from surrounding firms.

 While his new job, which amounted to the position of sales manager, could be stressful the happy home life Cornelia had fostered in Chicago continued in Cleveland; "his wife and he entertained frequently.
 They went to church on Sundays, with Anderson decked out in morning clothes and top hat.
 On occasional Sunday afternoons Cornelia taught him French.
 She also helped with his advertising work."
-Unfortunately, his home life could not sustain him when one of the manufacturers United Factories marketed produced a large batch of defective incubators.
+His home life could not sustain him when one of the manufacturers United Factories marketed produced a large batch of defective incubators.
 Soon, letters addressed to Anderson (who personally guaranteed all products sold) began to arrive from customers both desperate and angry.
 The strain from months of answering hundreds of these letters while continuing his demanding schedule at work and home led to a nervous breakdown in the summer of 1907 and eventually his departure from the company.

 His failure in Cleveland did not delay him for long, however, because in September 1907, the Andersons moved to Elyria, Ohio, a town of approximately ten thousand residents, where he rented a warehouse within sight of the railroad and began a mail-order business selling (at a markup of 500%) a preservative paint called "Roof-Fix".
 The first years in Elyria went very well for Anderson and his family; two more children were added for a total of three in addition to a busy social life for their parents.
 So well, in fact, did the Anderson Manufacturing Co. do that Anderson was able to purchase and absorb several similar businesses and expand his firm's product-lines under the name Anderson Paint Company.
 Carrying on that momentum, in late 1911 Anderson secured the financial backing to merge his companies into the American Merchants Company, a profit-sharing/investment firm operating in part on a scheme he developed around that time called "Commercial Democracy".